pvieito/LottoKit/README.md

 #  LottoKit

-Swift framework and CLI tool to check tickets from Spanish Christmas Lottery..
+Swift framework and CLI tool to check tickets from Spanish Christmas Lottery.

 ## Requirements